-We have placed you, DASRAS, in your golden three-shafted chariot, going by an (easy) road to heaven, humiliators (of enemies), and principal regulators of the rain.^a
+4. DASRAS, your purpose is known: you would repair to heaven: your charioteers harness (your steeds) for your heavenward journey; the horses that injure not (the car) on your journey to heaven.
+We have placed you, DASRAS, in your golden three-shafted chariot, going by an (easy) road to heaven, humiliators (of enemies), and principal regulators of the rain.

-- 5. Enriched by holy rites, grant us, by day and night, (all good things), on account of our pious acts: never may your donations, never may our (donations), be withheld. - Varga IV. - 6.
-Indra, showerer (of blessings), these effused juices, (expressed) by stones, and which have sprung (from mountain plants), are for thy drinking; these libations have burst forth for thee: may they satisfy thee as an offering presented (in the hope of receiving) great and wonderful riches.
-Accepter of laudations, come to us, glorified by our hymns; come to us well pleased. - 7.
-Agni, listen attentively when thou art praised by us, and repeat (those praises) to the gods who are entitled to worship; to the royal (deities) entitled to worship; on which account the gods gave to the Angirasas the milch cow which Aryaman milked for (thee), the maker (of all), together with the gods; that cow (the nature of b The Scholiast quotes a legend, stating that the Angirasas, having propitiated the gods, solicited the gift of a cow; the gods gave them the cow of plenty, but they were unable to milk her, and applied to Aryaman, who drew from the cow milk convertible to butter for oblations to fire.
+5. Enriched by holy rites, grant us, by day and night, (all good things), on account of our pious acts : never may your donations, never may our (donations), be.withheld.

+6. INDRA, showerer (of blessings), these effused juices, (expressed) by stones, and which have sprung (from mountain plants), are for thy drinking; these libations have burst forth for thee: may they satisfy thee as an offering presented (in the hope of receiving) great and wonderful riches.
+Accepter of laudations, come to us, glorified by our hymns; come to us well pleased.
-^a Anjasá sásatá rajas: the latter Súyańa interprets by udakam, water; vrishţi-lakshańam, metonymy for rain.

-which thou hast said), he, along with me, comprehends.^a
+7. AGNI, listen attentively when thou art praised by us, and repeat (those praises) to the gods who are entitled to worship; to the royal (deities) entitled to worship: on which account the gods gave to the Angirasas the milch cow which ARYAMAN milked for (thee), the maker (of all), together with the gods; that cow (the nature of which thou hast said), he, along with me, comprehends.

-- 8. Never, Maruts, may your glorious energies be exerted against us; may our (riches) never diminish: never may our towns decay: and may whatever is wonderful, admirable, immortal, or (whatever is recognized to be living), from its sound, that has been yours from age to age, (devolve) upon us; whatever is most difficult (of attainment) bestow upon us; whatever is most difficult (to be attained). - 9.
-The ancient Dadiiyanch, Angiras, Priyamedha, Kanwa, Atri, Manu, have known my birth: d they who were of old and Manu have known (my progenitors); for of them is long life b The text has only ghoshát, put for ghosháh, plur. sounds, noises; according to the comment and by metonymy, those who utter them, either cattle or people.
+8. Never, MARUTS, may your glorious energies be exerted against u.; may our (riches) never diminish: never may our towns decay: and may whatever is wonderful, admirable, immortal, or (whatever is recognized to be living), from its sound, that has been yours from age to age, (devolve) upon us; whatever is most difficult (of attainment) bestow upon us; whatever is most difficult (to be attained).

+9. The ancient DADHYANCH, ANGIRAS, PRIYAMEDHA, KANWA, ATRI, MANU, have known my birth : they who were of old and MANU have known (my progenitors); for of them is long life amongst the gods, and in them is our existence : for the sake of their high station, I adore (the gods) with praise ; I worship INDRA and AGNI with praise.